Wolfgang Van Halen: Musical style

 Van Halen started playing the bass as his father started asking if he wanted to play with him.
 Van Halen first viewed bass as "an easier version of guitar, but as soon as I started playing it I realized how wrong that was", but stated that his experience with a guitar made it easier for him to deal with the instrument.
 His style was described by Eddie as a "rhythm bassist, like I'm a rhythm guitarist and a bassist put together."
-When he first began playing bass, his inspirations were Les Claypool of Primus and Justin Chancellor of Tool.
+When he began playing bass, his inspirations were Les Claypool of Primus and Justin Chancellor of Tool.
 He also enjoys Chris Wolstenholme of Muse, John Entwistle of The Who, Jack Bruce of Cream "and all of the classic players".

 Wolfgang's musical style mainly consists of the hard rock, alternative rock, and heavy metal genres.
-However, he has also released a few pop songs under the Mammoth WVH name, namely "Think It Over" and "Distance".
+However, he has also released a few pop songs under the Mammoth name, namely "Think It Over" and "Distance".

 Personal life

-Named in homage to the classical composer Wolfgang Amadeus Mozart, he is the only child of Dutch-American guitarist Eddie Van Halen and Italian-American actress Valerie Bertinelli.
+Named in homage to the classical composer Wolfgang Amadeus Mozart, he is the only child of Dutch-American guitarist Eddie Van Halen and American actress Valerie Bertinelli.
 He is also the nephew of drummer Alex Van Halen.
 Wolfgang has said that he did not know his father was a famous musician until he "started picking up CDs and saw his father's picture on them".

-Following the completion of the 2007–2008 Van Halen tour, Wolfgang returned to school.
-Planning to graduate by the summer of 2009, he would graduate in 2010.
-Wolfgang Van Halen appears as the bassist for Van Halen in Guitar Hero: Van Halen, even replacing Michael Anthony in the band's past incarnation.
-Wolfgang remained in Van Halen until 2020 when the band disbanded following his father's death.

 Wolfgang Van Halen announced his engagement to longtime girlfriend Andraia Allsop on July 6, 2022.
+The two married on October 15, 2023.